 He runs a content writing service that I have used this year and was really impressed with them.
 Having run a team of internal content writers in the past, it was great to outsource good content writing to someone who knows what they are doing.

 Joe is down to earth and happy to discuss how his team can address content needs.

 Check out https://seocontenthero.com/.

 Tim went over how Ahrefs indexes links and the effect of link discovery on presenting their data in their tool.
-He also outlined a recent debate over how link data is different between GSC, Moz and SEMrush – very interesting and outlines why Ahrefs really is the market leader!
+He also outlined a recent debate over how the link data is different between GSC, Moz, and SEMrush – very interesting and outlines why Ahrefs really is the market leader!